 This tumor is made up of a combination of several types of cells including hepatocytes, bile duct cells and connective tissue.
 It is more common in women than men and usually doesn't cause signs or symptoms.

 Management of carcinoid and other neuroendocrine tumors requires a multidisciplinary approach.
-For this reason, at The Nebraska Medical Center we have a specialized program that combines the expertise of medical oncologists, interventional radiologists, hepatobiliary and transplant surgeons to offer the most effective therapy for these unique tumors.
+For this reason, at Nebraska Medicine we have a specialized program that combines the expertise of medical oncologists, interventional radiologists, hepatobiliary and transplant surgeons to offer the most effective therapy for these unique tumors.
 Combined modalities are often most effective in treating neuroendocrine tumors.

 We have taken the approach of being surgically aggressive towards these tumors, sometimes employing radical surgical procedures to treat metastatic neuroendocrine tumors.
 More specifically, we utilize staged hepatectomy, portal vein embolization and radiofrequency or microwave ablation.

 Liver transplantation may be an option for some patients with slow-growing tumors confined to the liver, particularly patients who have debilitating symptoms due to hormone production.

 This is a procedure where high doses of chemotherapy are delivered directly to tumors within the liver.
 The blood supply to that part of the liver is also blocked off so that the chemotherapy drug does not spread to the rest of the body.

 This procedure involves the delivery of small glass beads loaded with a radioactive compound being delivered to the liver.
 Because the blood vessels supplying the tumor are of a different size than those supplying the uninvolved liver, the radiation is delivered directly to the tumor without damaging the surrounding liver.